bogdantheplayer/PcShop/README.md

 - One user can have multiple orders
 - One order can contain multiple products
 - Each user has a shopping cart
+- One user can have one wishlist
+- Products can belong to multiple orders

 ---